 2 day events have practice Saturday and racing Sunday.
 Expect longer loops than the 1 day events

 All events are “Ride with your mates” when you sign on you also select a start group, we set 12 riders off every 5 mins – you can choose a time that suitable for your group of mixed ability mates.
-However “Elite” riders must choose the last group, we also advise anyone aiming for a podium to choose one of the last groups too.
+However the fastest riders should choose the last group, we also advise anyone aiming for a podium to choose one of the last groups too.
 Early groups are best for the slower riders.
 The whole point of the group set off is to avoid congestion at stage starts, and the fast riders last means they have less chance of catching slower riders on stages.
+Your call but if your hunting podiums and set off early and have to overtake on stages that is your situation to deal with, don’t expect extra gaps from the start marshal.

 Is PMBA Enduro for me?